zackmarkman/federated_learning/README.md

 # COMP3221 Federated Learning Assignment 2
 # This README file details how to run the server and K clients

-NOTE: we have run and tested our programs on both Linux and Mac environments.
-NOT Windows.
-To ensure consistency and no unforeseen errors, please run this assignment on only Linux or Mac.
+NOTE: we have run and tested these programs on both Linux and Mac environments.
+Please use one of these and NOT Windows to ensure consistency and avoid unforeseen errors.

 Run the server with "python COMP3221_FLServer.py <Port-server> <Sub-client>".
  - Port-server should be set to 6000